Asbestos Exposure and Veterans

 1. A current diagnosis of an asbestos-related illness recognized by the VA

-2. Proof the service member worked with or was exposed to asbestos during the time they served
+2. Proof the service member worked with or was exposed to the mineral during the time they served

-3. A ‘nexus letter’ from a doctor to prove the current disease diagnosis is a result of asbestos exposure
+3. A ‘nexus letter’ from a doctor to prove the current disease diagnosis is a result of prolonged exposure

 There are three ways to file a VA Claim:

 Some veterans may also receive additional compensation through other means, including asbestos trust funds, personal injury cases, and wrongful death lawsuits.
 Learn more about your legal options when facing mesothelioma.